Effects of Backtracking on PageRank: Standard, Non-Backtracking, and -PageRank

 \subsection{$\mu$-PageRank}

 The notion of $\mu$-PageRank (or $\mu$-centrality) has been studied to give an alternative ranking to nodes \cite{aleja2019non,criado2019alpha}.
 The main idea of $\mu$-PageRank is to again perform a modified random walk $\{v_1,v_2,...\}$ where $v_i$ is chosen at random with probability $\epsilon$ from the neighbors of $v_{i-1}$.
 However in $\mu$-PageRank, the neighbor from $v_{i-2}$ is weighted by a factor of $\mu$ and all other edges are equally likely to be chosen.
-Again to encapsulate this modified random walk into a Markov chain by lifting the graph $G$ to a graph of directed edges.
+To encapsulate this modified random walk into a Markov chain one can lift the graph $G$ to a graph of directed edges.
 We weight every backtracking connection with the probability $\mu$.
 To do this we define a backtracking operator $\tau$:

-Intuitively, this is what happens to PageRank as it becomes more or less likely to backtrack in the PageRank modified random walk.

 \begin{defn}[$\mu$-PageRank] Let $G$ be a graph with $C$ its edge adjacency matrix, $\hat{D}$ its edge degree matrix and $\tau$ the backtracking operator.
 Let $C_\mu=C-(1-\mu)\tau$.
 Let $u=T^T(TT^T)^{-1}v$ be the initial distribution vector from standard PageRank projected onto the directed edges of $G$.
 Then the stationary distribution of